jeremycherfas/user/pages/03.blog/17.a-day-to-remember/item.md

 Sitting in his apartment, six black bags of truly unimportant papers on the floor around me, I am thankful for the ages of practice that have constructed rituals that help even the godless to deal with death.
 For as long as I can remember, I've feared ending up like him.
 My fears don't matter now.

-Sidney Cherfas, son of Rebecca Chosack and Isaac Cherfas, father of Jeremy Jon Cherfas and Teresa Jill Cherfas,  1923-2007.
+Sidney Cherfas, son of Rebecca Chosack and Isaac Cherfas, father of Jeremy Jon Cherfas and his sister,  1923-2007.